Garbaz/gpasswd/README.md

 **Description**

-Interactively askes for any parameters not given (e.g. `Pass:`), decrypts the `File`, appends the given combination of Title, Name and Password and encrypts it again.
+Interactively asks for any parameters not given (e.g. `Pass:`), decrypts the `File`, appends the given combination of Title, Name and Password and encrypts it again.
 The values will be appended in the following form:
 ```sh
 "$title $Delim $name $Delim $pass"